Every transformation is disjoint from almost every IET

-Similar classification questions have been considered in \cite{BCF}, which shows that certain pairs of 3-IETs are not isomorphic, and \cite{join1} which shows that every IET is disjoint from any mixing transformation.
+Similar classification questions have been considered in \cite{BCF}, which shows that certain pairs of 3-IETs are not isomorphic, \cite{join1} which shows that every IET is disjoint from any mixing transformation and \cite{BF} which shows that almost every IET in some permutations are disjoint from all ELF transformations.
 In other settings, \cite{rank 1} shows that almost every pair of rank 1 transformations is disjoint and \cite{mpd} shows that each ergodic measure preserving transformation is disjoint from a residual set of ergodic measure preserving transformations.

-The plan for the paper is: The first section provides a (very) brief introduction to IETs and the terminology used in the second section.
-The second section proves Theorem \ref{rig often}.
-The third section provides further consequences of the second section.
-The fourth section proves Theorem \ref{disjoint}.
-The final section provides consequences of the main theorem and some questions.
-The tools used in this paper are found mainly in \cite{ietv}, \cite[Parts I and II]{metric} and \cite{ker}.
+The first section provides a brief introduction to Rauzy-Veech induction and the terminology used in the second section.
+The results in this section are well known.
+The second section contains the proof of Theorem \ref{rig often}.
+The third section provides further consequences of the intermediate results contained in the second section.
+The fourth section contains the proof of Theorem \ref{disjoint}, which uses the results in the previous two sections.
+The final section contains consequences of Theorem \ref{disjoint} and some questions.